lemlac/mulem/docs/reference.md

 This is the last line because of the closing quotation marks below it.
 ```

 You can write a basic raw string with `''…''` (two apostrophes).
 Although apostrophes `'` are used for chars, an empty char isn't possible since the default char is written `'\0'` (null character).
 A common practice in programming languages uses the double quote `"` for formattable strings and the single quote mark `'` for raw strings, so it should be easy for any programmer to see the parallel.
-When you write `''`, every character after it (including whitespace and indentation) is in the string until the closing `''`.
-Escaping with backslashes `\` and insertion with curly braces `{}` are ignored.
+When you write `''`, every character after it **except for new-lines** is in the string until the closing `''`.
+Escaping with backslashes `\` and insertion with curly braces `{}` are disabled.
+This is for single-line raw strings only. *(See below for multi-line raw strings.)*

 ```
 rawString = ''It's okay to put an apostrophe (') in the string.''